HYF-Class20/agile-development-group1-loruki/planning/backlog.md

     store, when I search for cloud hosting providers online, then I should be able to find pricing plans with flexible resources that fit my budget and provide the scalability I need._

+- As Alex, a web developer, I want to have access to a user-friendly control panel with tools and resources for website optimization, so that I can efficiently manage my web applications and ensure fast and reliable hosting for my clients.

+  - _Given that I need to build and deploy web applications for my clients, when I sign up for a cloud hosting provider, then I should have access to a user-friendly control panel with optimization tools and resources to ensure fast and reliable hosting._